JoachimLaviolette/AI-quiz/README.md

 ## Gamification

 The game has a gamification system based two main parameters: **a score** and **a timer**.

-The **timer** starts at the beginning of the quizz and ends as soon as the user reaches the end of it.
+The **timer** starts at the beginning of the quiz and ends as soon as the user reaches the end of it.

 The **score** increases as soon as a good answer is made.
-Chaining the right answers sets up a *score multiplicator* that make the user earn more points as he advances in the quizz.
+Chaining the right answers sets up a _score multiplicator_ that make the user earn more points as he advances in the quiz.

 ### Trophies

-The game also includes a **rewarding system** which consists in **unlocking trophies** for performing specific actions or series of actions (i.e. *Make a series of 5 right answers*)
+The game also includes a **rewarding system** which consists in **unlocking trophies** for performing specific actions or series of actions (i.e. _Make a series of 5 right answers_)
 As soon as a trophy is unlocked, the user can witness a wizard showing the unlocked trophy's title.
 To know about how to unlock a trophy, the user can find a information list from [Serious-Lab's website (link forthcoming)]().

 #### Communication with the backend